bmurrtech/how-to-homelab/how-to_game_servers.md

 > Note that your ARK server may be running on port `27015` as this is the port required by Steam, but for Epic Games, you will need to use port `7777`, to allow for direct connection to your server.

 #### ARK on Steam Games
-- In the Steam client under View > Servers, click the Favorites tab.
+- In the _Steam client_ (not the ARK game) under _View_ (top navigation) > _Servers_, click the _Favorites_ tab.
-- Add your server by clicking Add A Server, then entering your Server Address into the popup box and clicking Add This Address To Favorites.
+- Add your server by clicking _Add A Server_, then entering your server address into the popup box and clicking _Add This Address To Favorites_.
-- Open the game ARK and click Join ARK.
+- Open the game ARK and click _Join ARK_.
-- In the bottom left corner under the filter options, change the Session Filter to Favorites.
+- In the bottom left corner under the filter options, _change the Session Filter to Favorites_.
-- Press refresh, and then you should see your server and be able to join.
+- Press _refresh_, and then you should see your server and be able to join.

 ### ARK Server Troubleshooting